University System of New Hampshire

-The USNH Internal Audit Department is intended as a resource to help answer questions about the purpose and services of Internal Audit and provide information concerning risk management, internal controls, and business practices.
+The USNH Internal Audit Department is intended as a resource to help answer questions and provide information concerning risk management, internal controls, and business practices.

 Internal Audit performs audits of financial, operational, information technology, and compliance controls throughout USNH.
 We also provide consulting services and advice as requested by members of management.